Nennius of Britain: Modern era

-In the Tudor period Nennius became a patriotic symbol of British independence.
-In The Mirror for Magistrates he is portrayed as an "inspirational lesson for future British people to defend their country from foreign invasion".
-In this version Caesar only defeats him by cheating—he poisons his sword-tip.
-Nennius also appears in plays in the Jacobean era, notably Jasper Fisher's Fuimus Troes and John Fletcher's Bonduca.
+Nennius also appears in plays in the Jacobean era, notably Jasper Fisher's Fuimus Troes and John Fletcher's Bonduca (c.
+1613).
 In the former he embodies the fighting spirit of the Britons and is given the patriotic opening speech exhorting the people to resist invasion.
 His funeral games after his fight with Caesar form the climactic point of the play.
 In the latter he is anachronistically portrayed as a contemporary of Boudica, acting as one of her generals.